Skip to main content

 According to the US Bureau of Labor Statistics, employment in business, management, and financial occupations is expected to grow 8% from 2020-2030.
 Globalization, a growing economy, and a complex tax and regulatory environment are expected to continue to lead to strong demand for accountants and auditors.
 In addition, increasing usage of data and market research in order to understand customers and product demand, and to evaluate marketing strategies, will lead to growing demand for market research analysts.

-FBLA is a state recognized Career Technical Student Organization that improves the quality and relevance of Business courses.
-Membership in FBLA is recommended for all students taking business classes.
+DECA is a state recognized Career Technical Student Organization that improves the quality and relevance of Business courses.
+Membership in DECA is recommended for all students taking business classes.

 FBLA 2022

-Interested in being an entrepreneur?
-If so, this is the class for you!
-Introduction to Business and Marketing helps students prepare for the growing complexities of the business world by examining basic principles of business, marketing, and finance in addition to exploring key aspects of leadership, ethical and social responsibilities, and careers.
+If you are interested in being an entrepreneur, this is the class for you!
+Introduction to Business and Marketing prepares students for the business world by examining business concepts and operations, global marketplaces, and current economic situations.
+Students will understand the basic principles of a business plan, financial statements, budgets, and the functions of marketing.
+Students will also explore key aspects of leadership, ethical and social responsibilities, and careers.

-BUSINESS IIISDC (Introduction To Business DUAL CREDIT) (S-o-S) (C12H44) – One Semester; One Credit; Prerequisites: 11th-12th Grades Only.
-Business I and Business II (Bus.
-Communications) recommended.
+BUSINESS IIISDC (Introduction To Business DUAL CREDIT) (S-o-S) (C12H44) – One Semester; One Credit; Prerequisites: 11th -12th Grades Only.
+Business I and Business II recommended.

 Business Class